srhemdev/FileList/README.md

   - Install node using https://formulae.brew.sh/formula/node.
   - Install yarn https://formulae.brew.sh/formula/yarn
   - For Windows users try installing with npm.
+- Run `cd FileList` under the directory where you cloned the repository.
 - Once the above is completed, run `yarn`.
 This will download all the necessary dependencies listed in package.json which is required to run this app.
 It will also generate a yarn.lock file.
 - Run `yarn start`.
 This will launch the app locally in the development mode.
 - Open [http://localhost:3000] to view it in the browser.